BUJJAKARTHIK/AI-Medical-Image-Analysis-System/README.md

+# 🏥 AI-Powered Medical Image Analysis System

+## 📌 Overview
+This project is a deep learning-based system that analyzes chest X-ray images to detect pneumonia.

 ## 🎯 Problem Statement
 Manual diagnosis of medical images is time-consuming and prone to human error.
 This system assists in faster and more accurate detection.